tswapnil/tswapnil.github.io/index.md

 ## Welcome to Swapnil Taneja's page

-   I am a CSE grad student at UCSD.
+   I am a software engineer at Snowflake Computing.
+I am also CSE grad student from UCSD.
 I have interned at Twitter and worked at Oracle .
 My research interests lie in the field of Machine Learning at scale.
 I love to solve real life problems algorithmically.

 - Riddle me this -
    Voiceless it cries,